raiden-network/microraiden/docs/introduction/introduction.rst

 - the `Receiver` or `Proxy-Server` side of a payment

 The `Sender` is the one who initially deposits Ether in the µRaiden payment channel.
-From this point on he signs a so called `balance proof` with his private key.
+From this point on he signs so called `balance proofs` with his private key.
-This proof functions as a valid micropayment, once the `Receiver` gets hold of it.
+A balance-proof functions as a valid micropayment, once the `Receiver` gets hold of it and keeps it on his disk.

-The µRaiden application has different solutions for different scenarios for the `Sender` side:
+The µRaiden application has different implementations for different scenarios for the `Sender` side:

 - a JavaScript client that runs in the Senders browser whenever the Sender visits the Receivers webpage
 - a Python client that runs on the Senders machine and makes http requests to the Receivers Proxy-Server instance